 Much in demand with neighbouring orchestras, they have performed with the BBC Philharmonic Orchestra, Chetham’s School of Music Symphony Orchestra and The Eighteenth Century Concert Orchestra as well as with the Chester Bach Orchestra.
 The choir have performed in venues such as Leeds Town Hall, Bridgewater Hall, Tewkesbury Abbey, Manchester Cathedral and St George’s Chapel, Windsor Castle.

 Chester Bach Singers are keen to share their passion for outstanding musical performance with others and regularly host workshops and singing days which attract singers of all ages from across the north of England.
-These popular events have provided the opportunity to work with renowned conductors such as Jeffrey Skidmore and David Hill.
+These popular events have provided the opportunity to work with renowned conductors such as Bob Chilcott, Jeffrey Skidmore and David Hill.